uptownkat/Maggie-Portfolio/Python/Project-Sales-Forecast.md

-# Sales CRM Project
+# Sales Forecast Project

 ### Overview
-This was an analytics project which I completed in training course last year.
-The objective ‬ ‭was to improve user engagement and retention on CeraVe's e-commerce platform using advanced‬ data analytics through Excel.
+This project is a sales forecasting project as used by sales manager.
+This example is for a computer hardware company, where I used python to create an interactive chart to tract team's quarterly and year's performance and allowing for analysis of past and current sales data as well as predict future performance.
+prep,
+pivot tables
+build dashboard.
 ‭

 ‬‭The assigment would summarize key takeaways and strategies that would serve different stakeholders, ie.  Product Managers, Data Analysts, Engineers, Marketing, Customers.